isomerpages/moe-nls/_curriculum/Vocational Education/Community Care Support.md

 <img src="/images/Taster.png" style="width:85%">

 **PROGRESSION & CAREER OPPORTUNITIES FOR ISC IN COMMUNITY CARE SUPPORT**<br>
-Upon successful completion of the ITE Skills Certificate (ISC) in Community Care Support course, students with a minimum GPA score of 2.5 will be eligible to apply for the following ITE _Nitec_ courses.
+Upon successful completion of the ITE Skills Certificate (ISC) in Community Care Support course, students with a minimum GPA score of 2.5 will be eligible to apply for the following ITE _Nitec_ courses:

-The available Nitec courses are:

 *   _Nitec_ in Community Support and Social Services\*
 *   _Nitec_ in Retail Services\*